grafana/grafana/docs/sources/dashboards/assess-dashboard-usage/index.md

 - [Sort dashboards by using insights data](#sort-dashboards-by-using-insights-data)
 - [Visualize usage insight data in a dashboard](#visualize-usage-insights-data)

 This feature also generates detailed logs that can be exported to Loki.
-Refer to [Export logs of usage insights][].
+Refer to [Export logs of usage insights](ref:export-logs-of-usage-insights).

 ## Dashboard and data source insights